 Weighing in at a hefty 2,300gms and a not inconsiderable 800mm by 170mm when rolled up, it is 2000mm long and 770mm wide, which makes it the perfect size to use on top of the brilliant Therm-a-Rest LuxuryLite mesh cot.

 Its main selling point is, of course, its depth.
-At 750mm, it comprises a combination of a foam core and inflatable tubes.
+At 750mm, it comprises a foam core that’s been cored out close to the surface of the cool cool.
 As such, it is said to offer the best of both worlds; easy packing alongside unparalleled comfort when inflated.

 With a brushed, non-slip finish it is comfortable to the touch – and that massive depth adds considerably its ability to insulate you from the ground.
 With a summer R-value of 2.7 (-2ºC) and a winter value of R 3.5 (-8ºC), it is better than most of its competitors and is said to have “smart heat regulation, which keeps one side warmer for cold nights and the other side cooler for sunny climates.”
-This may well be true, but I have to confess to being unable to tell which side was which…
+This may well be true but, apart from the labelling, I have to confess to being unable to tell which side was which…

 Sold as self-inflating, you won’t be surprised to hear that it still requires a few puffs to get it to a useable turgidity but it really does need only a few; in fact, the temptation is if anything to add too much air and the mattress really does need to be surprisingly soft if you aren’t to spend the night bouncing around on it.